Hancock Manor

-The Hancock Manor was a house located at 30 Beacon Street on Beacon Hill, Boston, Massachusetts.
+The Hancock Manor was a house located at 30 Beacon Street in the Beacon Hill neighborhood of Boston, Province of Massachusetts Bay.
 It stood near the southwest corner of what are today the grounds of the Massachusetts State House.
 It was the home of United States Founding Father John Hancock.

 Description

 The Manor was built between 1734 and 1737 by Joshua Blanchard for the wealthy merchant Thomas Hancock (1703–1764).
 It was the first house to be erected on the top of Beacon Hill west of the summit and stood alone with no westward neighbor until around 1768, when the portrait painter John Singleton Copley built a house farther down the slope.

 Thomas willed the property to his wife Lydia Henchman (1714–1776).
 She died childless, leaving it to her favorite nephew John.
 In its heyday it was considered the finest house in the entire Province of Massachusetts Bay and belonged to Boston's richest family.
 A three-story granite mansion, it overlooked the pastureland of Boston Common.
 It was surrounded by a family estate that included various outbuildings, gardens, orchards, fruit-tree nurseries, and pastures, and extended from today's Joy Street on the west to Park Street on the east and from Beacon Street on the south to near Derne Street on the north.
 The family farm went up the side of the then existing peak of Beacon Hill where the State House annex now stands.
 Slaves lived on the property.